morgenman/Computer-Science/Spring 2022/Software Engineering/Software Engineering.md

 * provides implementation feedback (does it work?)
 	* Adds to a **regression suite**: set of tests designed to ensure that software is accurate and correct
 * provides design feedback (is it well structured?)

+## Acceptance test
+* implement a feature by writing an acceptance test
+	* exercises the functionality of a particular feature
+*